-Lisa Wentz accepted the position as the new director for the diocesan Charity and Development Appeal. she feels equally at him in both Arizona and Green Bay where the faith-filled woman held a similar position.
+Instead, Lisa Wentz accepted the position as the new director for the diocesan Charity and Development Appeal.
+She feels equally at home in both Arizona and Green Bay where the faith-filled woman held a similar position.
 (Courtesy Office of Mission Advancement)

 “I wanted my marketing to have a purpose, to have a soul,” Wentz said, one month into her new role in the diocesan Office of Mission Advancement.

 Any marketing she does now will inspire people to pray for the needs of the diocese in terms of charitable outreach and for development funds that sustain vital diocesan offices.
 All told, her marketing efforts will impact souls served by approximately 70 apostolates.
 Wentz is the new director of the Charity and Development Appeal, which funds day-to-day efforts to help area Catholics live as disciples.

 Wentz described the CDA as “a one-stop charity navigator for Catholics.”

 “This is a time when there is a lot of turmoil in our world.
 The CDA is a way to extend a hand to other people and to bring a little light to someone’s life.”
 The theme for the 2018 appeal continues the idea of “Love that Gives Hope,” which was used this year.

 Although Wentz is among the newer faces at the Diocesan Pastoral Center, her work is essentially a continuation of what she got her toe wet doing in the Diocese of Green Bay, where she worked for two-and-a-half years.
 Then her husband’s former employer recruited him back to Phoenix.